krrishd/write/README.md

 The typical use case of Flowstate is to avoid writer's block and get something down in writing.
 Personally, I've been using it for journalling; it's been a good exercise getting all of my thoughts, latent or prominent, down in writing.
 The duration has also helped me keep a consistent routine; if I know it's only going to be fifteen minutes every session, it's easier to sit down and get through it.

+## Setup Instructions

+This app was scaffolded using [create-react-app](https://github.com/facebookincubator/create-react-app) and then ejected.

+In order to run it locally, clone this repository, run `npm install`, and then either:

+- run `node scripts/start.js` to start a local server
+- run `node scripts/build.js` to create a production-optimized build

 ## Roadmap

 Have suggestions/ideas for improvement?
 Feel free to submit them in the form of an issue (pull requests also welcome).